joonakeskitalo/lazygit/README.md

 ## Donate

 If you would like to support the development of lazygit, consider [sponsoring me](https://github.com/sponsors/jesseduffield) (github is matching all donations dollar-for-dollar for 12 months)

-## FAQ

-### What do the commit colors represent?

-- Green: the commit is included in the master branch
-- Yellow: the commit is not included in the master branch
-- Red: the commit has not been pushed to the upstream branch

 ## Shameless Plug